s4ke/Master-Thesis/src/md/069-conclusion.md

 Template Haskell (Cloud Haskell).

-The only problem we currently have in terms of PArrows' generality is that the implementations do not behave the same when it comes to the exact behaviour of `parEvalN`.
-So, the GpH, `Par` Monad and the experimental Cloud Haskell implementations of `parEvalN` do not work as required for at least the topological skeletons we showed in this thesis.
+The only problem we currently have in terms of PArrows' generality is that the implementations do not behave the same when it comes to the behaviour of `parEvalN`.
+So, the GpH, `Par` Monad and the experimental Cloud Haskell implementations of `parEvalN` do not work in a manner that is compatible with the topological skeletons we showed in this thesis.
 Even though we provided a work-around for the sake of compatibility with the `ArrowLoopParallel` type class, this can only be seen as temporary.
-This problem has to be investigated further and fixed by standardizing the way `parEvalN` behaves.
+This problem has to be investigated further, and fixed by standardizing the way `parEvalN` behaves.

 #### Summary